RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 Now, there are important reasons why ports work this way.
 Basically, it means that you don't need to worry about whether your Javascript code is "pure" and free of side-effects.
-(If you don't know what that means, then that's part of the reason it has to be that way).
-So, the ports mechanism treats all Javascript as if it were impure or effectful, and forces all communication through the `update` mechanism.
+Instead, the ports mechanism treats all Javascript as if it were impure or effectful, and forces all communication through the `update` mechanism.

 Yet it is certainly possible to write Javascript that is pure and free of side-effects -- and sometimes it's necessary to have Elm treat it that way.
 In